art | illustration | design

 Which is exactly why it came as a shock when—twelve years after the last true Fire Pro game in Returns—Spike announced Fire Pro Wrestling World for PlayStation 4 and Windows.
 Rising from the ashes like the mercurial phoenix yet again, Spike returned to their 2-D rasslin' roots to give Fire Pro fans most—if not all—of the modern amenities they'd been dreaming about.
 One massive feature is that players can now share their creations online, so if you're looking for that obscure wrestler from a decades-old indie promotion, odds are you'll find him or her, perhaps in several variations.
 In my searches of obscure Japanese indie wrestlers, there were very few that I was unable to track down.
 Custom wrestler slots now top out at 1,500 (take that 2K!), and gamers can even invent custom moves and sprite sheets to compliment their creations.

 Maybe the best part is that after all this time, the beloved Fire Pro fighting engine has lost none of its appeal.
 Along with 6 Men Scramble, Fire Pro Wrestling D and Fire Pro Wrestling Returns, Fire Pro Wrestling World represents another high-water mark for the series, and one will hopefully keep fans happy for the next dozen years or so.
 Will this be the last Fire Pro game?
 Who's to say?
-All I can say is playing World makes me feel like that young dude all over again, printing out letter-sized sheets by the ream so that I can memorize The Great Sasuke's moveset or craft that ultimate Diamond Dallas Page edit. - BW
+All I can say is playing World makes me feel like young Einstein all over again, printing out letter-sized sheets by the ream so that I can memorize The Great Sasuke's moveset or craft that ultimate Diamond Dallas Page edit. - BW